 The lack of overarching policies and reference documents might have added to a lack of overall tangible direction for Commission staff.
 Development policy, however, is a political task, not a purely administrative matter.
-Here, the Commission has not provided for sufficient political awareness - until the 1980s, Commissioners were proud to state the 'non-political' nature of EC aid (cf. Grilli 1993: 101-107).
-This was combined with an overdeveloped control reflex by Member States, determining too many details in aid administration as they apparently did not trust Commission officials or did not want to see them in external affairs at all.
+Here, the Commission has not provided for sufficient political awareness; until the 1980s, Commissioners were proud to state the 'non-political' nature of EC aid (cf. Grilli 1993, 101-107).
+This was combined with an overdeveloped control reflex by member states, determining too many details in aid administration as they apparently did not trust Commission officials or did not want to see them in external affairs at all.
 Yet, in development cooperation, informed political decisions have to be taken.
 Ideally, decisions are based on knowledge about the political situation in the recipient countries as well as on informed projections on possible effects of assistance.
-A risk-adverse sticking to strict internal administrative rule in combination with making the partner apply these very rules results in additional burdens for recipient organisations and countries (cf. for instance Bräutigam/Knack 2004; Van de Walle 2005).
-With the often grand number of donor organisations forcing their procedures on the partner, it is on the already weak partner country to coordinate different donors and their respective reporting and accounting systems.
+A risk-adverse approach sticking to strict internal administrative rules in combination with making the partner apply these very rules results in additional burdens for recipient organisations and countries (cf. for instance Bräutigam / Knack 2004; van de Walle 2005).
+With the often grand number of donor organisations forcing their procedures on the partner, it is incumbent on the already weak partner country to coordinate different donors and their respective reporting and accounting systems.
 In an environment with weak staffing and technical capacities, this is likely to have detrimental effects on the effectiveness of development.
-Rather than building up technical capacities in recipient countries, donors bound -and still often are binding- capacities with excessive bureaucratic rules.
-Overcoming these impediments is a duty of international development cooperation, as both recipient and donors -including the Commission- have acknowledged with the Paris Declaration on Aid Effectiveness of 2005.
-The Commission's reform agenda, therefore, is part of a great scheme of aid reforms.
+Rather than building up technical capacities in recipient countries, donors have traditionally strained - and still often strain - capacities with excessive bureaucratic rules.
+Overcoming these impediments is a duty of international development cooperation, as both recipient and donors - including the Commission - have acknowledged with the Paris Declaration on Aid Effectiveness of 2005.
+The Commission's reform agenda, therefore, is part of a grander scheme of aid reforms.

 Possible new tensions or trade-offs within the European aid system were created with the foundation of EuropeAid in 2001, which resulted in separating responsibilities between implementation and political processes.
-The 'project cycle' is now administered by two entities: political planning remained with the DGs for Development or External Relations, respectively (according to region), while implementation and project management since is the task of EuropeAid as a separate structure (reaching across regional programmes).
+The 'project cycle' is now administered by two entities: political planning remained with the DGs for Development or External Relations, respectively (with a division of responsibilities by region), while responsibility for implementation and project management is now the task of EuropeAid, which functions as a separate structure reaching across regional programmes.
 EuropeAid is in charge of evaluations of all three administrations, as stated above, and should therefore be the bridge between institutions, potentially also with regard to institutional learning.

-4.3.
-The 3Cs: coherence, complementarity and coordination
+4.3 The 3Cs: coherence, complementarity and coordination